menu

 A cookie is a cookie, even if only some players want it.

 The key phrase being "in the past."
-Anticipate saw Pioneer play up until Act on Impulse was reprinted last year, rendering it obsolete.
+Anticipate saw Pioneer play up until Impulse was reprinted last year, rendering it obsolete.
 As Impulse will be legal for most of Augury's Standard life, I can't imagine that Augury will see play in the near future.
 For Augury specifically to see play requires that a deck is okay with seeing fewer cards in exchange for getting more counters onto permanents.
 As all the decks that currently play Impulse are combo or tempo decks without planeswalkers or a counter strategy, it looks like a totally new deck is necessary.
 Even then, an extra couple counters may still prove worse than looking at more cards.

 Expanding to Win